e-accent/mailcatcher/README.md

 #MailCatcher with Simple Authorization

-I add a simple authoriztion to MailCather,everyone loged in the MailCather can have watchlist to filter sender.
+I add some simple authoriztion to MailCather,everyone loged in the MailCather can have a watchlist to filter senders.

-It's create a sqlite3 dbfile in "~/.mail_db/user.db" default to persist the watchlist and user data.
+It's create a sqlite3 dbfile in "~/.mail_db/user.db" default to persist the  user data.

 # MailCatcher